jonathanpab/dailyTrends/README.md

 #### Note:
 This is a simple skeleton, it doesn't have any library or dependency yet.
 It will be configured later.

+### Adding docker compose to start mongo db

+Execute it to start docker
+`docker-compose up -d`
+Check the list of dockers
+`docker ps`